pytorch/torchtune/docs/source/examples/lora_finetune.rst

 What is LoRA?
 -------------

-`LoRA <https://arxiv.org/abs/2106.09685>`_ is a parameter-efficient fine-tuning technique that adds a trainable low-rank decomposition to different layers of a neural network, then freezes the network's remaining parameters.
+`LoRA <https://arxiv.org/abs/2106.09685>`_ is a parameter-efficient finetuning technique that adds a trainable low-rank decomposition to different layers of a neural network, then freezes the network's remaining parameters.
 LoRA is most commonly applied to transformer models, in which case it is common to add the low-rank matrices to some of the self-attention projections in each transformer layer.

-By fine-tuning with LoRA (as opposed to fine-tuning all model parameters), you can expect to see memory savings due to a substantial reduction in the number of gradient parameters.
-When using an optimizer with momentum, like `AdamW <https://pytorch.org/docs/stable/generated/torch.optim.AdamW.html>`_, you can expect to see further memory savings.
+By finetuning with LoRA (as opposed to finetuning all model parameters), you can expect to see memory savings due to a substantial reduction in the number of gradient parameters.
+When using an optimizer with momentum, like `AdamW <https://pytorch.org/docs/stable/generated/torch.optim.AdamW.html>`_, you can expect to see further memory savings from the optimizer state.

 .. note::